 (I'm really hammering this sports engineers are sexy vibe aren't I?
 Too much?)

-allows sports engineers to use computer software to record how products and athletes will be affected by real world situations.
+Modern technology allows sports engineers to use computer software to record how products and athletes will be affected by real world situations.
 They may look at how the tennis racket bends and vibrates after a serve or how air and water flow around athletes and equipment.

 Theses simulations allow engineers to study how changes can affect the sport.